PREVIEW

 Arizona, the “Gold Standard” of school choice, is beginning to see increased tuition costs.
 Expensive private academies are raising tuition and fees because school choice money is seen as “free” for the taking.
 Research shows that private schools in many other states with universal school choice are following Arizona’s example (see here and here and here and here).
 The price hikes mean that there is still a large gap in tuition cost that parents must cover.
 These gaps continue to leave private schools out of reach for lower income families.
 This means that most funding goes to wealthier families and those who already attend private institutions

 Another barrier to homeschooling is household income.
 Either both parents must work, or the one parent in a single-parent household must work.
 School choice funds do not amount to a replacement income.
 While it may help with curriculum purchase or partial tuition costs, all cost-of-living expenses still fall on the shoulders of parents.
 There is also research that suggests that universal school choice actually increases the total public cost of all education by 11-33%, thus actually increasing the tax burden for families already struggling to make ends meet.
-See our What Does It Really Cost (hyperlink) page to learn how school choice funding drives up tuition and curriculum costs.
+See our What Does It Really Cost? page to learn how school choice funding drives up tuition and curriculum costs.

 School choice funding simply cannot fulfill the empty promise of helping low-income families.